-There are multiple methods for members of the community to report an incident to university public safety officials; however, confirming whether or not a significant or dangerous situation exists is the responsibility of trained professionals in either USFPD, Emergency Management, Environmental Health and Safety, or Facilities Management Operations.
+There are multiple methods for community members to report an incident to university public safety officials; however, confirming whether or not a significant emergency or dangerous situation exists is the responsibility of trained professionals in the following units: Campus Police Department (UPD), Emergency Management (EM), Environmental Health and Safety (EHS), Facilities Management Operations, Research Integrity and Compliance, or Student Success.
+While multiple departments are identified, it is only necessary for one department to confirm the emergency or dangerous situation exists.

-For campus law enforcement issues, the USF Police Department is responsible for confirming whether a significant emergency or dangerous situation on campus exists through information received by anonymous report; threat; or victim, witness, or officer observation.
+For campus law enforcement issues, the UPD is responsible for confirming whether a significant emergency or dangerous situation on campus exists based on information received by anonymous report; threat; or victim, witness, or officer observation.

 For non-law enforcement situations, other departments may also confirm that a significant emergency exists.
-These departments reside in Facilities Management and include: Environmental Health and Safety (EH&S), Emergency Management (EM), or Operations.
-Confirmation of these hazards occurs through observation by public safety officials, witness statements, or alerts received by federal, state, or local agencies.
+These departments are Emergency Management (EM), Environmental Health and Safety (EHS), Facilities Management Operations, Research Integrity and Compliance, or Student Affairs.
+Confirmation of whether a significant emergency exists in such situations is based on observation by public safety officials, witness statements, or alerts statements, or alerts received by federal, state, or local agencies.